Case Study 03

 Teaching Baduanjin to elderly users with AI

-Baduanjin is an eight-movement Chinese mind-body exercise — short, easy to learn, and proven to enhance physical flexibility and coordination.
+Baduanjin (BDJ) is an eight-movement Chinese mind-body exercise.
+It is short and easy to learn and proven to enhance physical flexibility and coordination.

-With Hong Kong facing a rapidly ageing population and high smartphone usage among the elderly, the government funded OliveX to explore technologies that promote active-ageing.
+With Hong Kong facing a rapidly ageing population and high smartphone usage among the elderly, the HK government wanted to explore technologies that promote active-ageing.

 1. Unfamiliar with Tech

-Many older adults left the workforce before technology integration, leaving them with limited digital knowledge.
+Many older adults had left the workforce before technology was integrated into daily work, leaving them no knowledge about technology.

 2. Lack of Confidence

-Limited digital exposure leads to feelings of incompetence and hesitation with new apps.
+Limited digital exposure and knowledge lead to feelings of incompetence and hesitation.

 3. Cognitive Load